mcnabbian/100-days-of-code/log.md

 **Today's Progress:** Updated automated_journal main.py.
 Added try, except blocks.
 Added user input prompts for receiver and sender addresses.
 Successfully sends plaintext email.

-**Thought**: The email that sends is poorly formatted and isn't exactly custom.
+**Thoughts**: The email that sends is poorly formatted and isn't exactly custom.
 The person using this script would need to be able to have a baselevel of knowledge to open the script and customize the message.
 This is acceptable for now.
 I want to use the MIME generator from python's email library to send emails in either plain-text or HTML format.
 HTML emails are highly customizable.

+---
+### Day 9: March 13, 2020

+**Today's Progress:** updated main.py in automated_notebook to use an HTML message with a plain-text alternative.
+Learned how to use f strings.
+SQL practice.

+**Thoughts**: I'm not sure whether I should go straight into creating a GUI for the automated notebook.
+If I stick with the email, I will need to learn how to use HTML to format it and how/if I can save the replies into a database.
+Either way, it was probably helpful to learn how to use python to send emails.
+There are simpler libraries out there that I could also use (like Yagmail) to make it look a lot cleaner, but knowing how to get it done with the standard library is a plus.
+I might put the email part on hold and look into using a GUI tomorrow.